aphrim/SimpleTokenizer/ReadMe.md

 ## TOKENIZER

-A simple, easy to understand, and easy to expand tokenizer.
+A simple, easy to understand, and easy to expand tokenizer / lexer.

 Easy to add new keywords, tokens and more.